Margaret’s Books

 Women Can Renew The World If… And So Can You

-Many women naturally practice, or easily learn, skills for productively discussing touchy topics such as sexual harassment, Covid vaccinations, or even your neighbor’s naughty dog.
+Many women naturally practice, or easily learn, skills for productively discussing touchy topics from sexual harassment to your neighbor’s naughty dog.
 Women can model these skills for others.
 Women can renew the world If they have improved status and visibility.

 You, too, can learn these skills and use them to offset factors, such as implicit bias and workplace abuse, that suppress women themselves as well as their best gifts to society.
 You, too, can model the skills for others and apply them to touchy topics.
 You, too, can help renew the world.